General Education: Plot

 Levi covers up the summer school by telling his parents he has been taking a summer job at the local rice cake factory, which his father does not take seriously.
 Levi is continually forced by his father to keep up with tennis, even at the risk of missing the class.
 Ms. Bradford informs him that the final project is due soon and Levi doesn't have a topic.
 His friend Shady Nick, (Seth Cassel), after showing him a video online, convinces Levi to create a project around turning his Mercedes into an alternative fuel car, which runs on vegetable oil.
 Nick's mechanic friend Sampson, (Sam Ayers), believes it may work.
 The three of them work on the car, and convert it to run on vegetable oil using a special filter.
-They try it, and find that the project is a success, and Levi has his project.
+They try it and find that the project is a success, and Levi has his project.
 But after being forced by his father to practice for the upcoming Chico Open match against Samuel, Levi misses another day of school and is dropped from the class.

-After another run in with Samuel, who is revealed to have stolen Levi's car, he gets angry and smashes what he thinks is Samuel's truck, but it is revealed to be Officer Bob's truck, and Levi ends up in jail.
+After another run-in with Samuel, who is revealed to have stolen Levi's car, he gets angry and smashes what he thinks is Samuel's truck, but it is revealed to be Officer Bob's truck, and Levi ends up in jail.
 His mom, (Janeane Garofalo), comes to get him and he explains the circumstances of his summer, and how he is not interested in tennis.
 His mother explains that the tradition in his family was started when his great-grandfather decided he wanted to leave his family's history of farming behind to pursue his dream, and tells Levi he should do the same.
-So with the help of Charles, Katie, and Nick, they retrieve Levi's car, and try to help him get his car back to school to show Ms. Bradford before school ends.
-Levi confronts his father about his wish to not play tennis and asks for his help, but he refuses.
+So with the help of Charles, Katie, and Nick, they retrieve Levi's car and try to help him get his car back to school to show Ms. Bradford before school ends.
+Levi confronts his father about his wish to not play tennis and asks for help, but he refuses.

-Levi leaves, arrives at school and asks Ms. Bradford to look at his project, and after his father, who has had a change of heart, talks to her she agrees to look at the car.
+Levi leaves, arrives at school, and asks Ms. Bradford to look at his project, and after his father, who has had a change of heart, talks to her she agrees to look at the car.
 He shows her the vegetable oil experiment, and Levi manages to pass the class.
 He finally decides to leave tennis behind and go to Arizona State, and Katie says she will be staying the whole summer.